saddhussein/saddhussein.github.io/content/about/header/index.md

 See my profile in [Linkedin](https://www.linkedin.com/in/saddam-hussein/).
 Or check my [resume]().

-I am open for research collaboration and consultation.
+I am open for research collaboration and consultation, as well as training and mentoring.

 Contact me at email[dot]saddamh[at]gmail[dot]com.